Carla Coffin

 Biography

 Dr. Coffin is a clinician scientist (Full Professor with tenure 2021, Hepatology).
-She completed MSc degree and during medical school continued research in the woodchuck model of hepatitis B at Memorial University.
+She completed MSc using the woodchuck model of hepatitis B virus infection and MD degree at Memorial University of Newfoundland and Labrador.
 Dr. Coffin is an internationally recognized expert on hepatitis B and hepatitis Delta.
-She has served on expert review panels for the World Health Organization Essential Medicines Committee (viral hepatitis), the International Coalition to Eliminate HBV Stakeholders group, the US Centres for Disease Control and Chair of the Education subcommittee, Hepatitis B Special Interest Group, American Association for the Study of Liver Diseases.
-To date, she has published 131 peer-reviewed articles (65 in past 5 years, h-index 39, i10 index 93, citations 4964) spanning basic science, translational and epidemiological studies on hepatitis B. She has an integrated basic science - translational research program that is supported by two prestigious Canadian Institutes of Health Research (CIHR) research grants as well as internationally competitive request for proposals (RFPs) from industry.
+She has served on expert review panels for the World Health Organization Essential Medicines Committee (viral hepatitis), the International Coalition to Eliminate HBV Stakeholders group, the US Centres for Disease Control and Chaired of the Education subcommittee, Hepatitis B Special Interest Group, American Association for the Study of Liver Diseases.
+She has an integrated basic science - translational research program that is supported by the Canadian Institutes of Health Research (CIHR) as well as internationally competitive request for proposals (RFPs) from industry.
 Dr. Coffin has participated in ~30 international hepatitis B virus (HBV) Phase I-IV clinical trials (including member of Trial Guidance and Publication committee).
 She was integral in establishing the Canadian Hepatitis B Research Network that has enabled unique and well-characterized longitudinal national cohort studies and bio-repositories for HBV and hepatitis Delta virus.
-She is leading a multidisciplinary team at the University of Calgary using the woodchuck hepatitis virus model of hepatitis B to investigate HBV pathogenesis and test new therapies.
+She is leading a multidisciplinary team at the University of Calgary using the woodchuck hepatitis virus model of hepatitis B to investigate HBV pathogenesis and test new anti-HBV therapies.

 Projects